 Other region-specific iPhone 11 Pro models include the iPhone 11 Pro A2215 for Europe and Asia — also known as the global/international model — and the iPhone 11 Pro A2217 for China and Hong Kong.

 For more on iPhone 11 Pro network compatibility — including a full list of each network’s specific frequencies and bands supported by the iPhone 11 Pro — head over to our iPhone 11 Pro Network Compatibility page and click the button below to visit our unlocked iPhone carrier compatibility guide.

 Is the iPhone 11 Pro worth it?

-Prices for the all-new iPhone 11 Pro aren’t exactly what anyone would consider cheap.
-Current prices for a brand new iPhone 11 Pro from Apple are $999 (64GB), $1,149 (256GB), and $1,349 (512GB).
+Prices for a brand-new iPhone 11 Pro weren’t exactly what anyone would consider cheap.
+When it was still available at Apple, a new iPhone 11 Pro was priced at $999 (64GB), $1,149 (256GB), and $1,349 (512GB).
 While there is a more affordable model in Apple’s 2019 iPhone lineup — the regular iPhone 11 — you’ll have to sacrifice some hardware features and performance in order to save a few bucks.
-Want our advice?
-Opt instead for a gently used iPhone 11 Pro in the Swappa marketplace.
+Our advice?
+Buy a gently used iPhone 11 Pro in the Swappa marketplace.

-On Swappa, you’ll find steep discounts on the iPhone 11 Pro — and with prices constantly dropping, it’s always a good time to buy.
-Right now, the current used price for an iPhone 11 Pro on Swappa starts at $670 and varies depending on the model and storage size.
+On Swappa, you’ll find steep discounts on the iPhone 11 Pro — and with prices dropping all the time, it’s always a good time to buy.
+Right now, the current used price for an iPhone 11 Pro on Swappa starts at $550 and varies depending on the model and storage size.
 Whether you’re looking to upgrade or replace your existing device, you can find the best deals on an iPhone 11 Pro by hitting the button below.
-Happy shopping!
+Happy shopping. ♻️